SchriderLab/PG-Alignments-GAN/README.md

 # PG-Alignments-GAN
-This repository contains scripts, configuration files, and examples for a Generative Adversarial Network (GAN) of Population Genetic Alignments
+This repository contains scripts, configuration files, and examples for a Generative Adversarial Network (GAN) of Population Genetic Alignments.
+This paper associated with this work can be found here: PAPER

 ## Overview
 The scripts here function to train and evaluate a GAN that learns the distribution of and mimicks population genetic alignments.
 Within layers.py there are several generator and discriminator architectures you can use, but the best performing is a Deep-Convolutional GAN using a Wasserstein loss with gradient penalty (DCWGAN-GP).
 Full details of the architecture are depicted below.